heygrady/blog/apps/blog-app/src/pages/posts/2022-09-01-creating-a-yarn-monorepo-in-2022.md

 heroImage: "hero-create-yarn-monorepo.jpg"
 ---

-The goal here is to create an new monorepo that is ready to start creating packages and apps.
-This is similar to the Turborepo starter but it doesn't use turbo to initialize the repo.
+The goal here is to create a new monorepo that is ready to start creating packages and apps.
+This is similar to the Turborepo starter but it doesn't use turbo to initialize the repository.

 ### Tooling